 Investments made by a Fund and the results achieved by a Fund are not expected to be the same as those made by any other PIMCO-advised Fund, including those with a similar name, investment objective or policies.
 A new or smaller Fund’s performance may not represent how the Fund is expected to or may perform in the long-term.
 New Funds have limited operating histories for investors to evaluate and new and smaller Funds may not attract sufficient assets to achieve investment and trading efficiencies.
 A Fund may be forced to sell a comparatively large portion of its portfolio to meet significant shareholder redemptions for cash, or hold a comparatively large portion of its portfolio in cash due to significant share purchases for cash, in each case when the Fund otherwise would not seek to do so, which may adversely affect performance.

-Each fund is an unlisted closed‐end “interval fund.”
-Limited liquidity is provided to shareholders only through the fund’s quarterly offers to repurchase between 5% to 25% (expected to be 5% for PIMCO Flexible Credit Income Fund; expected to be 10% for PIMCO Flexible Municipal Income Fund) of its outstanding shares at net asset value.
-There is no secondary market for the fund’s shares and none is expected to develop.
-Investors should consider shares of the fund to be an illiquid investment.
+Each Fund is an unlisted closed‐end “interval fund.”
+Limited liquidity is provided to shareholders only through the Fund’s quarterly offers to repurchase between 5% to 25% (expected to be 5% for PIMCO Flexible Credit Income Fund and PIMCO Flexible Emerging Markets Income Fund; expected to be 10% for PIMCO Flexible Municipal Income Fund) of its outstanding shares at net asset value.
+There is no secondary market for the Funds' shares and none is expected to develop.
+Investors should consider shares of the interval funds to be an illiquid investment.

 A word about risk: Investing in the bond market is subject to risks, including market, interest rate, issuer, credit, inflation risk, and liquidity risk.
 The value of most bonds and bond strategies are impacted by changes in interest rates.
 Bonds and bond strategies with longer durations tend to be more sensitive and volatile than those with shorter durations; bond prices generally fall as interest rates rise, and the current low interest rate environment increases this risk.
 Current reductions in bond counterparty capacity may contribute to decreased market liquidity and increased price volatility.
 Bond investments may be worth more or less than the original cost when redeemed.
 Investing in foreign denominated and/or domiciled securities may involve heightened risk due to currency fluctuations, and economic and political risks, which may be enhanced in emerging markets.
+Corporate debt securities are subject to the risk of the issuer’s inability to meet principal and interest payments on the obligation and may also be subject to price volatility due to factors such as interest rate sensitivity, market perception of the creditworthiness of the issuer and general market liquidity.
 Mortgage-related assets and other asset-backed instruments may be sensitive to changes in interest rates, subject to early repayment risk, and their value may fluctuate in response to the market’s perception of issuer creditworthiness; while generally supported by some form of government or private guarantee, there is no assurance that private guarantors will meet their obligations.
 High-yield, lower-rated, securities involve greater risk than higher-rated securities; portfolios that invest in them may be subject to greater levels of credit and liquidity risk than portfolios that do not.
 Income from municipal bonds is exempt from federal income tax and may be subject to state and local taxes and at times the alternative minimum tax.
 Equities may decline in value due to both real and perceived general market, economic, and industry conditions.
 Bank loans are often less liquid than other types of debt instruments and general market and financial conditions may affect the prepayment of bank loans, as such the prepayments cannot be predicted with accuracy.
 There is no assurance that the liquidation of any collateral from a secured bank loan would satisfy the borrower’s obligation, or that such collateral could be liquidated.

 There is no guarantee that these investment strategies will work under all market conditions or are appropriate for all investors and each investor should evaluate their ability to invest for a long-term especially during periods of downturn in the market.
 An investment in the Fund is speculative involving a high degree of risk, including the risk of a substantial loss of investment.
 Investors should consult their investment professional prior to making an investment decision.